dmitrikozlov/django-logging/README.md

   "receiveTimestamp": "2023-10-12T01:37:08.230030431Z"
 }
 ```
-Note that a log entry with no additional (structured) data is saved in `textPayload` field.
-If you supply additional data, the output is saved in the `jsonPayload` property.
+Note that a log entry with no additional (structured) data is saved as the `textPayload` field.
+If you supply additional data, the output is saved as the `jsonPayload` property.

 I hope you find it useful.